 Former MLB Player (Reds, Rays, Red Sox, Rockies)

 After graduating from Andover High School in 1999, Hanigan attended Rollins College, where he signed as an undrafted free agent with the Cincinnati Reds.
 He then spent the 2002 to 2006 seasons with Reds minor league baseball teams, including the Dayton Dragons and Louisville Bats.
 He made his MLB debut in 2007 and caught two no hitters, both thrown by Homer Bailey.
 Ryan worked his way to the top by playing 11 seasons professionally with the Cincinnati Reds, the Tampa Bay Rays, the Boston Red Sox, and the Colorado Rockies.
 He is an excellent catching instructor who the MBCA is excited to have speak on how to catch the MLB way and how it applies to high school baseball.

 Catching Development Coach, 224 Performance and Ballers Baseball, South FL

 Regarded as one of the premier catching coaches in Florida, Coach Hobbs combines his high energy teaching style with sound fundamentals to get the most out each and every catching prospect.
+He was the coach for the Hungarian National Team and currently is the Head Coach of the Kokomo Jackrabbits in the Northwoods League.
 The MBCA is pleased to have Coach Hobbs elaborate and teach fellow coaches the techniques he has learned and found most helpful in improving pop times, athleticism, arm action, and overall control of the running game.